-The fifth thing is go ol' school in a new-tech environment.
-You've got a new company.
-You want to figure out how to reach customers.
-The proclivity or the tendency is to say, "Whoa, I should get a list of 1,000 people that I know and just shoot an email and say, Hey, buy my product."
+The fifth thing is go old school in a new-tech environment.
+You've got a new company and want to figure out how to reach customers.
+The tendency is to send an email to 1000 people and ask them to buy your product.
 Two things: 1) it goes against number 4 which is to say don't just promote yourself, give away free content, and that in turn people will see that you're the thought leader.
 That's why you don't do it.
 2) The far touch or low touch system there where you send an email, hoping people actually open it and then further hoping that they'll actually click on your product and buy it is just unrealistic.

-Try this.
 Go out and buy some nice thank you notes or go out and buy some nice cardstock paper and write a handwritten letter or handwritten notes to your first customers thanking them.
 They're more likely to press delete on their email that they got from you, than they are to not hold on to your nice thank you note saying "Hey, appreciate you being a customer."
-Little things like that go a long way.
 That small investment in some nice cardstock paper with your card goes along way.